jchiappa/extreme_rainfall/README.md

   <p>
 Detecting 12-hour extreme rainfall events from Stage IV data.
 Used to generate the database analyzed in Chiappa et al. (2024).

+_Note: A bug has been discovered in this version where some concurrent events may not be counted.
+This issue will be fixed and a new version will be released by February 2025._

+Reference:
 Chiappa, J., Parsons, D. B., Furtado, J. C., & Shapiro, A. (2024).
 Short-duration extreme rainfall events in the central and eastern United States during the summer: 2003–2023 trends and variability. _Geophysical Research Letters_, 51, e2024GL110424. https://doi.org/10.1029/2024GL110424

   </p>